Surgical Science

 About us

-This quality educational resource will be accessible on virtual learning environments (VLEs) supported by the University of Edinburgh.
-The courses will cover key pillars of surgical writing, editing, publishing and evidence based surgical practice.
+This quality educational resource is accessible through virtual learning environments (VLEs) supported by the University of Edinburgh.
+The courses cover key pillars of surgical writing, editing, publishing and evidence based surgical practice.

 They will provide surgeons in training and independent practice with the tools to: